Thursday, January 26, 2023

 Feat: Highly Inquisitive

-Benefit: You have a +2 on all Search and Gather Information skill checks.
+Benefit: You gain a +2 bonus on all Search and Gather Information checks.

 Tuesday, January 17, 2023